 - 100% of Delaware’s long term care and skilled nursing facilities

 - Nearly 100% of Delaware’s medical providers*

-More than 14,000,000 clinical results and reports are posted on DHIN each year – and the total patient records in the system now exceed 2.2 million, featuring patient records from all 50 states.
+More than 14,000,000 clinical results and reports are posted on DHIN each year – and the total patient records in the system now number nearly three million, featuring patient records from all 50 states.

 DHIN makes it possible to deliver higher quality medical care more quickly, and at a lower cost, using a federated data model for medical records, aggregating those records and eliminating the manual transmittal of medical data.
 Frequent audits confirm that the system is secure and that data is used properly.

 The Delaware Health Information Network (DHIN) was enacted by the Delaware General Assembly in 1997 as a public-private partnership for the benefit of all citizens of Delaware to advance the creation of a statewide health information network and to address Delaware’s needs for timely, reliable and relevant health care information.

 This section includes our news release archive, background information and copies of media coverage.
 Should you need additional information, interviews or visuals for a story or piece, please contact our Marketing team at (302) 678-0220 or send an email to firstname.lastname@example.org.

 For more information on the Delaware Health Information Network in the local and national media: